atrifat/text-embedding-api/README.md

     pip install -r requirements.txt
     ```
 4.  **Download necessary models (optional, models are downloaded on first use):**
-    The application will automatically download models from Hugging Face Hub on demand.
-Ensure you have an active internet connection for the first run of each model.
+    Models are downloaded from the Hugging Face Hub on demand.
+An active internet connection is required for the initial download of each model.

 ### Configuration

-You can configure the application using environment variables or by creating a `.env` file in the project root.
+Application configuration can be managed via environment variables or a `.env` file in the project's root directory.

 First, copy the example environment file: